 In 1984 he served in the Ford Foundation’s South Asia Office in New Delhi as Assistant Representative and Program Officer for Human Rights and Social Justice.
 In 1991 he joined the UNDP in India as Senior Economist and Assistant Representative for Governance and Public Policy.
 In 2000 he served UNDP in Jakarta as its Senior Governance Advisor.
 In 2002 he was appointed Policy Advisor for Justice and Governance in the UNDP Oslo Governance Centre.
 In 2005, he was transferred to the UNDP Asia-Pacific Centre in Bangkok, where he was Regional Policy Advisor for Governance, Human Rights, Rule of Law, Justice, and Legal Reforms.

 In 2012 he joined the O.P.
-Jindal Global University as the founding Dean of the Jindal School of Government and Public Policy.
+Jindal Global (Institution of Eminence Deemed To Be University) as the founding Dean of the Jindal School of Government and Public Policy.
 He has an impressive track record of publications comprising books, articles, and UN policy reports, reflecting his inter-disciplinary research, teaching and policy experience in development programmes, human development, law, governance, institutions and policy.